 As people try to reconnect with nature, many people find watching and interacting with wild, free-spirited birds as a form of relaxing entertainment.
 However, where there are birds, there are often squirrels.
 Squirrels are constantly scavenging for food, and the number of squirrels that populate areas that humans inhabit grows each day.
 Thus, squirrels are often considered one of the top pests in the backyards, gardens, and any places where food and trees exist.
-This leads us into the issue we have aimed to fix.
+This leads us into the issue we aim to fix, while our project is not going to protect your garden from being ravaged, our project is going to stand up for our ability to feed the beautiful wild birds without these pesky squirrels taking that from us too.
 Due to the similar diets birds and squirrels have, squirrels will often steal bird food that is given by humans to entice bird activity.
 Thus, because of the skittish nature of birds, squirrels will often scare off the wild birds by approaching and snatching most if not all of the food before the birds are able to.
-In response to this, our team's goal for this project was to provide a method of feeding wild birds without pesky squirrels.
+In response to this, our team goal for this project is to provide a method of feeding wild birds without pesky squirrels.
 People have been inventing bird feeders that try to prevent squirrels from doing this for a long time.
 However, they often have relatively annoying constraints on the end users by their required shape, design, or placement to be remotely effective.
 On the other hand, several bird feeders have been invented that incorporate modern-day technology to improve the traditional bird feeder.
 Moreover, some popular modern bird feeders have made attempts at creating devices that can recognize bird species with an attached camera.
 Features like notifications, uploaded pictures, and videos, have allowed the bird watchers to be anywhere in the world and still get to watch their backyard birds.
 However, nearly all of these bird detection feeders lack the ability to defend against squirrels.
-This presented the opportunity for our group to innovate, using the inspiration from these modern bird feeders, and create a smart bird feeder that not only detects birds for us to look at, but also defends against pesky squirrels from eating all the food and scaring off the visiting birds.
-However, in our endeavor to develop a Smart Bird Feeder that is able to do all that we aim for it to do, we were faced with a couple constraints.
-While we address these constraints along with issues that arose later, it is important that throughout our project we keep in mind that a limited amount of time of around seven months to build and test this product prior to presentation is important to note, and that on top of that, we were highly reliant on the animals (birds & squirrels) to interact with the bird feeder to test and document the effectiveness of the product.
+This presents the opportunity for our group to innovate, using the inspiration from these modern bird feeders, and create a smart bird feeder that not only detects birds for us to look at, but also defends against pesky squirrels from eating all the food and scaring off the visiting birds.
+However, in our endeavor to develop a Smart Bird Feeder that is able to do all that we aim for it to do, we are faced with a couple constraints.
+While we address these constraints along with issues that arose later, it is important that throughout our project we keep in mind that limited time of around four months to build and test this product prior to presentation is important to note, and that on top of that, we are highly reliant on the animals (birds & squirrels) to interact with the bird feeder to test and document the effectiveness of the product.